castorini/anserini/docs/experiments-car18.md

 (`-storePositions`) as well as doc vectors for relevance feedback (`-storeDocvectors`), and `-optimize` force merges all index segment into one.

+For additional details, see explanation of [common indexing options](common-indexing-options.md).

 After indexing is done, you should be able to perform a retrieval as follows:

 ```